uviclibraries/rstudio-intermediate/index.md

 1. Generate reports in .pdf, .docx, .html formats with RMarkdown
 2. Use R to test for difference in means with t-tests and ANOVA
 3. Use R to construct and assess linear regression models
+4. Use if and for loops and create custom functions in R

 [NEXT STEP: Pre-Workshop Activities](pre-workshop.html){: .btn .btn-blue }